STAY IN THIS MADNESS!

 Best for Trail Running, Caving, etc.

-If you’re looking for a headlamp for running ultramarathons, the Biolite 330 may be the way to go.
-I don’t have any personal experience with Biolite headlamps, but they seem to be more comfortable for all the jostling involved in trail running while providing more brightness for the sketchiest moments at night.
+If you’re looking for a headlamp for running ultra-marathons, the Biolite 425 may be the way to go.
+I don’t have any personal experience with Biolite headlamps, but they seem to be more comfortable for all the jostling involved in trail running, while simultaneously providing more brightness for those sketchy moments at night.